SELF ESTEEM ALLOWS ME

-“It is acceptance of the limits of the body’s capacities.
+“It is accepting the limits of the body’s capacities.

-The intellect holds unreal beliefs about its own powers, but the body knows precisely what it can & cannot do.
+The mind holds unreal beliefs about its own powers, but the body knows exactly what it can & cannot do.

-Humility in its largest sense is the knowledge of the true human position in the cosmic scale.”
+Humility – in the broadest sense – is the knowledge of our true place in the cosmic scale.”

-That way we don’t have to depend on what others think of us to be OK with ourselves.
+That way we don’t have to depend on what others think of us to be OK.

-NOTE: To develop H, children need to form a secure attachment, starting in infancy, BY receiving consistent & loving parenting, firm guidance & realistic role-modeling.
+✥ children must form a secure attachment, starting in infancy, BY receiving consistent & loving parenting, firm guidance & realistic role-modeling.

 ✥ As adults – a most important aspect of H is the realization that our lives & concerns are valuable, but no more important than anyone else’s.